 How do I make an appointment with the Cancer Survivorship Program?

-To make an appointment with the Childhood Cancer Survivorship Program, call 503 346-0640 and ask for Kitt Swartz, our program coordinator.
-Our team sees patients on Friday afternoons.
-Our team reviews every patient's chart before the visit and we will let you know what blood work and other testing are needed.
-We will schedule that testing for you whenever possible.
+To make an appointment with the Childhood Cancer Survivorship Program, call 503-494-0200 and ask for our program coordinator, Lori Knowles.
+Our team sees patients on Friday afternoons in Portland and will soon begin seeing patients in Salem, OR.
+Our multi-disciplinary team reviews every patient's chart before the visit and we will let you know what blood work and other screenings are recommended.

 Will insurance cover a visit to the Cancer Survivorship Program?